ikojun00/TOP/to-do-list/README.md

 - Add new tasks with a title and optional description.
 - Mark tasks as completed.
-- Edit task details such as title and description.
 - Delete tasks.
 - Persist data using local storage.
 - Responsive design for optimal use on different devices.